-In our inaugural year, following a vigorous selection process, we selected 4 scholars in Bamiyan for whom KOTS replaced the income from their child labour and provide their educational expenses.
-In 2018, Akademos added three new scholars to KOTS, bringing the total number of scholars to eight.
+In our inaugural year, following a vigorous selection process, we selected three scholars in Bamiyan and one in Kabul for whom KOTS replaced the income from their child labour and provide their educational expenses.
+In 2018, Akademos added four new scholars to KOTS, bringing the total number of scholars to eight.

 KOTS beneficiaries include shepherds, a brick-maker, and carpet-weavers from Kabul and Bamiyan, who now attend school and get education.

 - Sadiq – is from Mulla Ghulam in Bamiyan, is a former brick-maker who now attends primary school.

 - Syed Abulfazl – is from Foladi, Bamiyan.
 He is a former shepherd who had to work hard to support his family.
 He now attends primary school.

 - Syed Hamidullah – is from Foladi, Bamiyan.
 He is a former shepherd who had to work hard to support his family.
 He now attends primary school.